DynamicDevices/female-stem-pioneers/PROJECT-REFERENCE.md

 - Image filenames should match the pioneer's name (e.g., `ada-lovelace.jpg`)
 - For pioneers without available photos, use field-specific SVG icons (e.g., chemistry flask for chemists, π symbol for mathematicians)
 - If neither a photo nor a field icon is available, a default SVG placeholder is shown
+- **Do not add empty or broken image files.
+These will be removed.**

 ### Commit Requirements